People's Liberation Army at the 1989 Tiananmen Square protests and massacre: Casualties

+According to Chinese government documents, 10 PLA soldiers and 13 PAP soldiers were killed.
+State-run media at the time reported that "tens" of soldiers, armed police and Beijing municipal police were killed and over 6,000 injured.
+One of the early reported deaths occurred on May 22, 1989, when troops began to move towards an army storage facility in Fengtai but were attacked by a crowd with a soldier reportedly killed and dozens more injured as their trucks were attacked, as well as 15 demonstrators also injured.

+On 19 June, Beijing Party Secretary Li Ximing reported to the Politburo that the government's confirmed death toll was 241, including 218 civilians (of which 36 were students), 10 PLA soldiers, and 13 People's Armed Police, along with 7,000 wounded, including 5,000 soldiers and police alongside 2,000 civilians.

 Aftermath

 Rumors

 In the days after June 4, rumors spread among Beijing residents that the 27th Army committed the most brutal atrocities while the 38th Army was friendly to the people.
-The 27th Army was believed to be led by President Yang Shangkun's nephew and believed to be fanatically loyal to Yang.
+The 27th Army was believed to be led by Yang Shangkun's nephew and believed to be fanatically loyal to Yang.
 Its soldiers were described by residents as "illiterate 'primitives' who know only how to kill."
 Some soldiers were believed to have been drugged and been issued altered ammunition to increase injuries.
 There were reports of unprovoked shootings of unarmed civilians in the back without warning. and even reports of the 27th coercing other army troops to kill student protesters.
 Western media reported that the "27th Army [was] widely hated in Beijing."

 There were also reports of standoffs between army units, especially the 27th.
 The 16th Army was said to be tasked with relieving the 38th, but wanted to do so with minimal force.
 The 27th, ignoring the 16th's plea, continued on violently towards Tiananmen Square.
 On June 6, 1989, United States officials confirmed reports involving shootings between the 16th and the 27th armies on the outskirts of Beijing.
 On June 7, the 38th Army was reportedly in a stand-off with the 27th and the 15th Airborne.

 Another unit that rallied against the 27th was the 40th, which established good relations with the civilians along their cordoned area around the airport road.
 The civilians exchanged food and supplies and offered moral support to the 40th.
 Although many opposed the undisciplined 27th Army, none was as prominent as the 38th Army.
 Initially reluctant to obey orders to enter the city, the 38th was replaced by the 27th.
 However, after June 6 the 38th was sent back into Beijing to relieve the 27th from their occupied posts.
 Some residents of Beijing welcomed back their beloved troops and regard "The 38th Army [as] the people's army!"